okteto/okteto/README.md

 NAME      TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)        AGE welcome   LoadBalancer   10.15.255.73   35.204.101.246   80:30879/TCP   20s
 ```
-It might take a minute or two for the service to be up and running depending on your cluster.
+It might take a minute or two for the service to expose the external ip depending on your cluster.

 *If you're using minikube, you'll need to either change the service to use a NodePort, or enable load balancers in your instance.*